 To kick off the email, you should begin with an appropriate greeting.
 There are two components to the greeting: the salutation and the opening sentence.

-To help you out, here is a list of salutations you can open with in your emails:
+To help you out, here is a list of salutations you can use in your emails.

 - Dear [First Name]